docarray/docarray/docs/fundamentals/document/attribute.md

 ## Content attributes

-Among all attributes, content attributes, namely `.text`, `.tensor`, and `.blob` are super important as they contain the actual content.
+Among all attributes, content attributes, namely `.text`, `.tensor`, and `.blob`, are super important.
+They contain the actual content.

 They correspond to string-like data (e.g. for natural language), `ndarray`-like data (e.g. for image/audio/video data), and binary data for general purpose, respectively.